q-johnson/AbuseIPDB-Open-WebUI-Tool/README.md

 - **Integration with Open WebUI**: Leverage the flexibility of open WebUI for a customized experience.

 ## Requirements
+- An installation of Open WebUI >= v0.6.0
 - An AbuseIPDB account with a valid API key.